 - Orangutans must be reintroduced into an area with either no or a low (non-viable) population of existing wild orangutans (0.1 individual per square kilometre), within their historic range.

-- The forest must be suitable lowland forest (up to 900 m-asl); unfortunately most remaining healthy forests in Indonesia now only exist in higher altitude areas due to land conversion and forest degradation.
+- The forest must be suitable lowland forest (up to 900 metres above sea level); unfortunately most remaining healthy forests in Indonesia now only exist in higher altitude areas due to land conversion and forest degradation.

 - The forest must be secure; not in danger of imminent threats of conversion and as far away as possible from human settlements, yet accessible for the team to conduct the actual reintroduction and post-release monitoring.

-Finding a suitable forest as habitat for orangutans has always been the biggest challenge.
+Finding a suitable forest as a habitat for orangutans has always been the biggest challenge.
 In reality, orangutan habitat restoration and rehabilitation are laborious and costly activities.
-Both RHOI and the BOS Foundation need to secure sufficient funds and more land, to ensure long-term success.
+Both Restorasi Habitat Orangutan Indonesia (RHOI) and the BOS Foundation need to secure sufficient funds and more land, to ensure long-term success.

 Forests Forever for Orangutans

-RHOI named this forest Kehje Sewen, which translates as ‘orangutan’ in the local Dayak Wehea dielect.
+RHOI named this forest Kehje Sewen, which translates as ‘orangutan’ in the local Dayak Wehea dialect.
 By name and nature, the Kehje Sewen Forest became a forest for orangutans.

-RHOI is also currently in the process of applying for a concession license in Central Kalimantan to address occupancy challenges in the orangutan rehabilitation center in Nyaru Menteng, as well as a license to expand the Kehje Sewen Forest in order to meet the needs of our orangutan reintroduction program at Samboja Lestari in East Kalimantan.
+RHOI and BOSF are constantly on the lookout for new suitable land in Central Kalimantan to address occupancy challenges in the orangutan rehabilitation centre in Nyaru Menteng, as well as a license to expand the Kehje Sewen Forest in order to meet the needs of our orangutan reintroduction program at Samboja Lestari in East Kalimantan.

 Sustainable Forest Management and Community Involvement